EENI Global Business School

 Islamic Banking and Finance.

-The Islamic financial system coincides with the international financial system (investment funds and companies, banks, brokers, and investment), but introduces two fundamental prohibitions:
+The Islamic financial system coincides with the international financial system (investment funds and enterprises, banks, brokers, and investment), but introduces two fundamental prohibitions:

 1. Prohibition of Riba (Interest Based Loans)